earthly/website/blog/_posts/2021-09-22-awk-examples.md

 </div>

-### Fun Awk one-liners
+### Fun Awk One-Liners

-Before we leave the world of one liners behind here are some I've used before.
-Most of the times I've had to reach for Awk involves a command line tools returning a whitespace delimited table that I'd like to customize or further process.
+Before we leave the world of one liners behind, I reached out to my friends to ask when they use Awk day to day.
+Here are some the examples I got back.

-Like printing files with a human readable size:
+Printing files with a human readable size:
 ``` bash
 $ ls -lh | awk '{ print $5,"\t", $9 }'
 ```